 6. LED Flashlight

-Who'd want darkness in the midst of their work?
-Since lightbulbs aren't very reliable, we'd like to remind you that a flashlight lasts longer than bulbs.
-It might be a better alternative for the DIY-enthusiasts.
+Who'd want darkness in the midst of their work where you have to take care of details?
+Since lightbulbs aren't very reliable, we'd like to remind you that a flashlight lasts longer than an average bulb.
+Thus it might turn out to be a better alternative for the DIY-enthusiasts.

-If you want to be hands-free while working on your projects, a headlamp might be a better choice for you.
-Here are some durable flashlights.
+If you want to be hands-free while working on your projects, here are some durable flashlights to consider.

 7. Safety Glasses